-The Committee, in consultation with our independent compensation advisor and management team, considered compensation practices identified as "best practices" by various market constituents.
+The Committee, in consultation with our independent compensation consultant and management team, continually evaluates and considers compensation practices identified as "best practices" by various market constituents.
 We incorporated into our compensation program the practices we believe will most effectively support the Company's continuing efforts to create shareholder value, including:

-- no employment agreements or arrangements containing "single trigger" change in control provisions; - no employment agreements or arrangements containing tax gross-ups or other similar tax indemnification provisions; - compensation largely based on multiple performance metrics, including dividend yield, adjusted funds from operations, relative total shareholder return and acquisition activity;

-- · compensation that includes a combination of variable and fixed incentive opportunities; and - established maximum bonus opportunities.
+- no agreements or arrangements containing tax gross-ups or other similar tax indemnification provisions; - compensation largely based on multiple performance metrics, including dividends, adjusted funds from operations, relative total shareholder return and acquisition activity; - compensation that includes a combination of variable and fixed incentive opportunities; - double trigger acceleration of incentive awards in the event of a change of control; and - established maximum bonus opportunities.

-We will continue to evaluate and consider input from our shareholders and emerging "best practices" to ensure that our compensation programs contain the features necessary to properly align the interests of our executives with the interests of our shareholders without encouraging undue risks.
+We will continue to evaluate and consider input from our shareholders and emerging "best practices" to ensure that our compensation program contains the features necessary to properly align the interests of our executives with the interests of our shareholders without encouraging undue risk.